 Creating a strong company culture with remote employees can be challenging without face-to-face interaction.
 To share your company vision, write it down and post it in a cloud collaboration service so remote workers can access it and be reminded of what binds them together.

-Other ways to help make your remote team feel connected include running polls or holding fun interactive challenges, like a noncompetitive fitness goal they can track in a shared document.
-If you have the means, get everyone together once a year for a retreat to allow strong bonds to form among your team.
+Other ways to help your remote team feel connected include running polls, hosting fun interactive challenges — like a non-competitive fitness goal they can track in a shared document — or organizing virtual coffee breaks and team-building activities.
+If you have the means, bring everyone together once a year for a retreat to help strong bonds form among your team.

 Setting clear goals for each remote employee helps everyone stay on track.
 Determine your expectations for each role, decide when deadlines should be met, write up weekly to-do lists, and set employee performance goals.

-The Google Analytics goal feature is an excellent way for your employees to quantify their goals and track online performance.
+Using goal-tracking software and analytics tools is an excellent way for your employees to quantify their goals and track performance.
 Goal-tracking can increase company productivity and reduce the chances of team members falling behind in meeting their personal, career and company objectives.

 Be as detailed as possible with your expectations and goals, and post them where your team can easily access them.
 While there are bound to be some hiccups and disruptions along the way, setting clear expectations keeps everyone accountable.